Mun Il-pyeong: Nationalism and imprisonment

 Upon his return to Korea, Mun engaged himself in nationalism and Korean independence-promoting activities among the people in the Korean independence movement.
 Mun was involved in the March First Movement and was one of many contributors to the Declaration of Korean Independence.
 Eleven days after the public reading of the Declaration of Korean Independence during the March First Movement, Mun publicly read the Declaration of Korean Independence in a loud voice and wearing a durumagi.
 For this he was arrested and imprisoned for 8 months.

 Later life and death

-After his release from prison in 1920, Mun taught history at Jung-dong, Jung-ang, Baejae, and Songdo schools, and contributed articles on history to the The Chosun Ilbo, Jung-wae Ilbo, and Kaebyeok, to increase national attention to history.
-Five years later in 1925 he again left to Japan to study history research, but quickly returned after less than a year.
+After his release from prison in 1920, Mun taught history at Jung-dong, Jung-ang, Baejae, and Songdo schools, and contributed articles on history to The Chosun Ilbo, Jung-wae Ilbo, and Kaebyeok, to increase national attention to history.
+Five years later in 1925 he again left to Japan to study history research, but returned after less than a year.

 In April 1933 he became an editor of the Chosun Ilbo and focused on the popularization of history.
 He tried to find the essence of Korean traditional culture and spirit from history, and he continued his efforts to make the Korean people interested and aware of the importance of their history until his death in 1939 at the age of 52.